PPerezdeMadrid/OOP/CS5001-p3/src/test/TestDesign.md

 ### `src/test/controller/ControllerMandelbrotTest`

-Tests in this class focus on the **controller layer**, ensuring it correctly interprets UI actions, validates user input, and delegates work to the model.
 The tests rely on lightweight **fake model and fake view** classes that simply record method calls rather than performing real computations.

-Tests Included:
 * Model delegation:
   Verify that UI actions (`changeIterations`, `pan`, `setColorMapName`, etc.) call the correct model methods with the expected parameters.

-* Undo/Redo routing:
-  Check that controller methods correctly call `model.undo()` and `model.redo()`, and that the controller respects `canUndo()` / `canRedo()`.

-* Save/Load forwarding:
-  Confirm that file operations (`saveToFile`, `loadFromFile`) are delegated to the model and that errors are handled by the controller without crashing.

-* Model-to-view updates:
-  When the model triggers `modelChanged()`, the controller should refresh the view; the fake view counts refresh calls to validate this behavior.

 ### `src/test/view/*`